section-engineering-education/engineering-education/articles/introduction-to-reinforcement-learning/index.md

 ### Prerequisites
 There are two main prerequisites a reader would need before diving into this article:
 - A basic understanding on Machine learning.
-- Some background Knowledge in Linear Algebra, Multivariable Calculus, and Probability and Statistics.
+- Some background knowledge in Linear Algebra, Multivariable Calculus, and Probability and Statistics.

 ### Key Concepts
 In RL we have key concepts or terms that we need to define.
 These include agents, state, action, rewards, and the environment.